conqp/amd-sfh-hid-dkms/README.rst

 Description
 ===========
 The AMD Sensor Fushion Hub (SFH) is part of a SOC on Ryzen-based platforms.
 The SFH uses HID over PCIe bus.
-In terms of architecture it is much more resmebles like ISH.
+In terms of architecture it much resmebles the ISH.
 However the major difference is, that currently HID reports are being generated within the kernel driver.

 Block Diagram